saribe0/eecs_e4750_project/README.md

 ```
 sbatch --gres=gpu:1 --time=20 --wrap="python stock_market_prediction.py <options>"
 ```
 Any of the commands that say "GPU Possible" must have `GPU = True` at the top of the file to use the GPU.
 Other commands should not be run using the above wrapper.
-When switching between types, make sure to check the `GPU =`
+When switching between types, make sure to check the `GPU =`.
+Many of these commands may use python libraries that are not on the course server.
+For this project we focus on the parallelizable aspects which are all runable.

 #### PULLING ARTICLES:

 For the current day: